caido/documentation/src/beginner_guide/first_steps_with_caido/project.md

 ---

 1. Select the `Workspace` tab from the left-hand menu within the Caido window.
+2. Ensure the `Projects` tab in the top-left area of the Caido window is selected.
-2. Click on the red `+ Create a project` button in the top-right area of the Caido window.
+3. Click on the red `+ Create a project` button in the top-right area of the Caido window.
-3. Name the Project - consider using a descriptive name of the context the project will be utilized for (_such as the name of the client you are auditing, a specific bug bounty program, the name of the product, etc._)
+4. Name the Project - consider using a descriptive name of the context the project will be utilized for (_such as the name of the client you are auditing, a specific bug bounty program, the name of the product, etc._)
-4. Once you have entered a name - click on the `Create` button.
+5. Once you have entered a name - click on the `Create` button.
-5. Your new Project will now appear in the `Workspace` panel.
+6. Your new Project will now appear in the `Workspace` panel.

 ## Switching Between Projects